irmen/cx16assem/README.md

 # cx16assem

-File-based 65c02 assembler for Commander-X16 (*Work in progress*)
+File-based 65c02 assembler for Commander-X16

 Software License: MIT open source, see file LICENSE.

-⚠️ requires Commander X16 r40 roms and emulator ⚠️

 You'll need a very recent prog8 compiler to build the assembler from source.
 If the latest official release gives you problems compiling this program, you may have to use